 Rosa Dragon Fruit variety comes from the genus Hylocereus and the species polyrhizus.
 This variety is a Nicaraguan Dragon Fruit with dark red flesh and red skin.
-It is one of five know varieties to be grown commercially in Nicaragua.
+It is one of five known varieties to be grown commercially in Nicaragua.
 The fruit is delicious, having both flavor and sweetness.
-With an average weight of 1 pound and average brix of 18, however, we found more significant to have readings in the 20s.
+With an average weight of 1 pound and average brix of 18, however, we found it more significant to have readings in the 20s.
 Like most red flesh varieties, the fruit is also very high in antioxidants.

+The flowers of the Rosa variety are large and fragrant.
 Flower bud to night-blooming flower is a typical 30 days then another 30 days to harvest in South Louisiana.
-The flowers of the Rosa variety are large and fragrant.
 When seeking fruit, you will need to find another pollinator from another species as Rosa is self-sterile and needs this to set fruit.

 The growth of the stem has a greyish green color with three-sided edges that have several medium-sized spines.
 A gray coating is present on the stem to help protect the plant from the heat in the summer and cold in winter.
 DNA test shows that Rosa, Lisa, and Cebra are to be considered the same.
 This test also indicates that it can be classified under Hylocereus costaricensis or Hylocereus polyrhizus.
 Spicy Exotics aquired this variety from a tropical grower in California.